sjanzou/pecos/documentation/translation.rst

     >>> pm.add_translation_dictionary(trans)

 As with DataFrames, multiple translation dictionaries can be added to the PerformanceMonitoring object.
+Duplicate keys are ignored.

-Keys defined in the translation dictionary are used in quality control tests, for example,
+Keys defined in the translation dictionary can be used in quality control tests, for example,

 .. doctest::